caseycesari/GeoJSON.js/README.md

 #### extraGlobal

 You can also add dataset properties using the `extraGlobal` param.
 The value for `extraGlobal` must be an object.
-For example, see below:

     GeoJSON.parse(data, {
       Point: ['lat', 'lng'],